jamesjiadazhan/dietaryindex/README.md

 ### Contributing

 **dietaryindex** is licensed under the [MIT License].
 Please check out the [Contribution guide](https://github.com/jamesjiadazhan/dietaryindex/blob/main/CONTRIBUTING.md) for questions, feature requests and bug reports.
 The maintainer will review pull requests and incorporate contributions at his discretion.
-You may also reach out to the maintainer, James Jiada Zhan, via his email: jzha832@emory.edu.
-Becky Hodge provided significant contributions to validate this package.
+You may also reach out to the maintainer, **James Jiada Zhan**, via his email: jzha832@emory.edu. **Becky Hodge** provided significant contributions to validate this package.
 Thanks a lot for her help.